2012 Summer Paralympics closing ceremony: Spirit of the Games

 This section began with the awarding of the Whang Youn Dai Achievement Award to Mary Nakhumicha Zakayo of Kenya and Michael McKillop of Ireland.
 Zakayo competed in discus, javelin and shot put T57-58.
 McKillop won gold medals in the 800m T37 and 1500m T37.
 After this, the six newly elected members of the IPC Athlete's Council; Arnaud Assoumani (Athletics, France), Gizem Girismen, (Para–Archery, Turkey), Jon McCullough (7–a–side Football, United States of America), Teresa Perales (Swimming, Spain), Elvira Stinissen (Sitting Volleyball, Netherlands), Yu Chui Yee (Wheelchair Fencing, Hong Kong) were introduced to the stadium.
 These six represented all athletes and the IPC in thanking the volunteers of the London 2012 Paralympic Games by presenting flowers to volunteer representatives.

-The Festival of the Flame
+Festival of the Flame

 The Festival of the Flame kicked off properly as a live concert by Coldplay followed.
 Coldplay performed from the sundial stage, and performances were broadly categorised into the four seasons, beginning with Autumn and finishing with Summer.